matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 2. Run the following command:
-`sqlcmd -S <servername> -d <databasename> -U <serverusername> -P <serverpassword> -I` **Note:** You can find the <servername> in the “Overview” window of your SQL Data Warehouse resource in the Azure portal.
+`sqlcmd -S <servername> -d <databasename> -U <serverusername> -P <serverpassword> -I` **Note:** The ServerName can be found in the “Overview” window of the SQL Data Warehouse resource in the Azure portal.
 3. If the following error is received: *“Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : Cannot open server…”*

 	a.
 Copy the IP address provided in the error message